jronimus/jronimus/README.md

-<h1 align="center">Hello there!
-I'm Joni Ronimus,</h1>
+<h1 align="center">Hello there!</h1>
-<h3 align="center">a student on a quest to make every day better than the last.
+<h3 align="center">I'm Joni Ronimus, a student on a quest to make every day better than the last.
 While my formal education journey is still in progress, I'm already passionate about pushing the boundaries of what's possible.</h3>